-- AG-348 costs increased as a result of the selection of AG-348 instead of AG-519, which occurred in the fourth quarter of 2016. - AG-270 costs increased as we prepare for a potential IND filing in 2017. - AG-519 costs decreased as a result of the selection of AG-348 instead of AG-519, which occurred in the fourth quarter of 2016. - The increase in the costs of other research and platform programs include activities related to exploratory efforts, target validation and lead optimization for our discovery and follow-on programs, and our proprietary metabolomics platform.
+- AG-636 costs increased as we completed IND-enabling studies in anticipation of the IND filing, which occurred in October 2018.
+Prior year development costs for AG-636 were included in other research and platform programs. - The increase in the costs of other research and platform programs include activities related to exploratory efforts, target validation and lead optimization for our discovery and follow-on programs, and our proprietary metabolomics platform.

-General and Administrative Expense.
-The increase in general and administrative expenses was primarily attributable to an increase of \$13.0 million related to supporting our growing commercial organization for the launch of IDHIFA and the potential launch of ivosidenib in 2018.
+Sales, General and Administrative Expense.
+The increase in sales, general and administrative expenses was primarily attributable to an increase of \$21.5 million related to supporting our commercial organization for commercialization of TIBSOVO® and PSU expense recognized upon FDA approval of TIBSOVO®.

 Interest Income.
-The increase in interest income is attributable to higher investment balances driven by upfront fees received under our 2016 Agreement, funds received from our April 2017 and September 2016 follow-on public offerings and a more diversified investment portfolio, resulting in higher interest earned on investments.
+The increase in interest income is attributable to higher investment balances driven by funds received from our January 2018 follow-on public offering, resulting in higher interest earned on investments.